karolgornicki/Articles/texts/functional_programming/23_problem_sqrt_algorithm.md

 * Make a guess
 * Check if your guess is good enough
   * If yes then return the guess
-  * If no then improve your guess and go back to #2.
+  * If no then improve your guess and check again

 So, how we can improve our guess?
 One way is to take an average of our guess, and fraction x over guess.
 This gives us a better estimate of our target, and actually converges quite quickly.